 Bilateral Dorsal Foot Scar Contracture Release with Split-Thickness Skin Grafts from the Anterior Thigh

-Release and grafting are a standard methods for correction of large contractures.7 This procedure returns full range of motion to the joints of the ankle and toes.
+Release and grafting is a standard method for correction of large contractures.7 This procedure returns full range of motion to the joints of the ankle and toes.

 There are a range of surgical interventions to relieve burn contracture, including local rotating skin flaps, release and grafting, tissue expanders, or free flap reconstruction.8 The choice of method depends on a variety of factors such as the size of the contracture, the site of the contracture, availability of donor site skin, the experience of the surgeon, and the preference of the patient.
 For large contractures over a joint, release and grafting is the preferred method.